c-mauderer/Master-Clock/README.md

 should be useable.
 Assuming that the capacitor will age over time, most likely a 150 µF to 220 µF is a better choice.

-##### Detailed Analysis
+#### Detailed Analysis

-Especially with the 100 µF capacitor, the standby current is quite relevant.
+Especially with smaller capacitors for C5, the standby current is quite relevant.
 Therefore I decided to take a more detailed look at what is using the energy.
 Time to use a better meter.
 So I switched to a bench top meter with 5.5 digits at 5 readings per second measuring speed or 4.5 digits at 20 or 123 readings per second.

 I decided to use a 220 µF capacitor for C5, because that's most likely the one I'll later use.
 Beneath that, I switched to a laboratory power supply.